WAILMAGHRANE/medicalChatbot_OpenchatLLM/README.md

 # CPUMedicalChatbot

 ## Overview
 The CPUMedicalChatbot is an advanced Medical Chatbot developed using leading open-source technologies.
-It incorporates Sentence Transformers for embedding generation, Faiss CPU for efficient vector storage, and integrates the expansive Llama 2 language model via the Chainlit library to create an interactive conversational interface.
+It incorporates Sentence Transformers for embedding generation, Faiss CPU for efficient vector storage, and integrates the expansive Openchat llm model via the Chainlit library to create an interactive conversational interface.
 The chatbot's knowledge base is powered by the comprehensive five volumes of the Gale Encyclopedia of Medicine.

 ## Setup Instructions